-It’s also important to pay attention to the fact that courses started in January aren’t limited to foundation skills.
-You have the option of starting degrees in Law, Engineering, and other high-level qualifications in January as well.
-It’s possible to save money by starting a degree in January.
-Students who start their Master’s Degree during January enrolment would typically save around 1000$ in a university like Brunel University London.
+Courses starting in January are not just limited to foundation skills.
+You have the option of starting degrees in Law, Engineering and other high-level qualifications in January as well.
+It is possible to save money by starting a degree in January.
+Students who start their postgraduate degree during January enrolment would typically save around £1000 in a university like Brunel University London.

-Applying in January gives students more time to take care of their applications – which is great for those who plan to go into a master’s program directly after completing their undergraduate study.
-Starting in January means you can apply later and, in turn more time to work on research projects and essays.
-Starting later gives you more time to perfect your work – it also means that you can check applications of students who started in September for any tips.
+Applying in January gives students more time to take care of their applications, which is great for those who plan to go into a master’s program directly after completing their undergraduate study.
+But starting in January means you can apply later and in turn gives you more time to work on research projects and essays.

 If you do not fancy taking a full gap year but you feel you may still need a few months to get some money together or just take some time off, then starting in January could be ideal from a financial or even a personal point of view.
 Having some time to consider what you would really like to achieve, you might become that little surer that you are doing this postgraduate degree for the right reasons.

 You have no reasons to worry about missing out on studying in the UK due to BREXIT.
 EU students have been assured that fees and funding have been guaranteed to stay the same as domestic students up until and including the academic year 2021.
 For the duration of the master’s your circumstances will remain the same.

 Older & Wiser